 3. Media promotion

-Local and regional media LOVE races that are unique so if your race includes Amazing Race-like challenges, it will get picked up by the media.
+Local and regional media LOVE races that are unique.
+A standard adventure race may be unique enough to get coverage but if your race includes Amazing Race-like challenges such as launching eggs, paintball, word puzzles, giant mazes, etc, it will very likely get picked up by the media.
 Some media outlets will ask you to come in the studio to be interviewed, exposing your race to thousands of new people.
 Odds are that several viewers will be interested in your race or will share it with someone who they know would be.

 5. Youth/Educational Outreach

 A. School/youth initiatives, field trips, and curriculum.
-Get Your Bearings has created curriculum tied to school/youth programs and field trips.
+Local racer and educator Michelle Green has created curriculum tied to school/youth programs and field trips.
 Focus is on how navigation sports challenge the mind, the body, and the spirit, and build teamwork skills and an appreciation for the outdoors.
 Navigation experiences are tied to all curriculum: math, science, social studies, health, literature, and history.

 B. Youth races.
-Inspired by the Michigan Adventure Race, Gazelle Sports, a local running specialty store, started the Kids Adventure Challenge.
-We provide some race design guidance and flags and they do the rest.
-With a $15 entry fee, this race sometimes draws over 500 kids and family members who complete a 2-hour map-based course with fun challenges along the way.
+We offer to provide some race design guidance and flags and local groups do the rest.
 Other nearby townships have now been inspired to create their own races as part of their summer recreation activities.
 Getting kids involved in adventure races along with their parents and siblings leads to long-term adoption of the sport.

 6. Balanced offering; baby steps strategy

-Michigan Adventure Racing adds a couple of hours onto 1-2 races each year and as people realize they can handle it, we add a couple more.
-We are in year 5 of our strategy and have gradually moved two of the races from four hours up to eight and ten hours each.
+Michigan Adventure Racing started out by offering races in urban and semi-urban areas and at 3-5 hour durations.
+Over the years, we added a few hours onto one or two races each year and as people realized they can handle it, added a couple more up to 24 hours.
 The longer the race, the more likely it will occur away from the main population centers to be able to access more wilderness, but racers are motivated to travel to the longer length races.
-Next year we plan to offer a 14-18 hour race and potentially a 24-hour race in 2017 if there’s demand (enough to justify the time).

 7. Reduce barriers to entry